labd/go-commercelayer-sdk/api/docs/PATCHLineItemsLineItemId200ResponseDataAttributes.md

 `func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetFrequency()`

 UnsetFrequency ensures that no value is present for Frequency, not even an explicit nil
+### GetResetCircuit

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetResetCircuit() interface{}`

+GetResetCircuit returns the ResetCircuit field if non-nil, zero value otherwise.

+### GetResetCircuitOk

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetResetCircuitOk() (*interface{}, bool)`

+GetResetCircuitOk returns a tuple with the ResetCircuit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResetCircuit

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetResetCircuit(v interface{})`

+SetResetCircuit sets ResetCircuit field to given value.

+### HasResetCircuit

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) HasResetCircuit() bool`

+HasResetCircuit returns a boolean if a field has been set.

+### SetResetCircuitNil

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetResetCircuitNil(b bool)`

+ SetResetCircuitNil sets the value for ResetCircuit to be an explicit nil

+### UnsetResetCircuit
+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetResetCircuit()`

+UnsetResetCircuit ensures that no value is present for ResetCircuit, not even an explicit nil
 ### GetReference

 `func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetReference() interface{}`